 Immigration law always changes.
 Our post-conviction attorney can help you with a criminal case that you lost or plead guilty to.
 After 2010 decision in Padilla v.
 Kentucky, the United States Supreme Court started to require criminal defense lawyers to research immigration consequences for clients charged with crimes.
 Padilla court also applied IAC analysis to plea negotiation (p 373).
 If your lawyer did not tell you about the plea bargain offer – he provided ineffective assistance (Missouri v.
 Frye 566 U.S 134).
 In 2016 California started to require prosecutors to consider immigration consequences (California Penal Code section 1016.3(b)).
 Finally, in 2017, California passed Penal Code 1473.7, law that allows defendants to file a motion that can result in a dismissal.
 The legal trend in California is to increase protection to non-citizens charged with crimes.
-Under this new legal developments, the prosecutors are required to consider immigration status and to re-negotiate old pleas if you challenge your plea based on new laws.
+Now the prosecutors are required to consider immigration status and even to re-negotiate old pleas if you challenge your plea based on these new laws.

 EXAMPLES OF HOW A CRIMINAL CASE CAN AFFECT YOUR IMMIGRATION STATUS

 EXAMPLE: If you are a TPS recipient, you can lose your TPS status if you have 2 misdemeanor convictions.
 Often, we can help reduce one of the misdemeanor conviction to an infraction or withdraw the plea to a misdemeanor and get a dismissal.
 Doing this will allow you to keep TPS (temporary protected status).

-EXAMPLE: If you received DACA, you can lose your DACA status if you have a conviction that is deemed particularly serious (such as a DUI is considered a particularly serious offense).
+EXAMPLE: If you received DACA, you can lose DACA status if you have a conviction that is deemed particularly serious.
+(For example, even a 1st offense DUI is considered to be a particularly serious offense).